 Dry Age Related Macular Degeneration

 Dry macular degeneration is the most common type of macular degeneration.
 It develops slowly over many years.
 The degeneration is caused by damage and loss of cells underlying the retina.
-As the cells in and under the retina slowly die vision becomes progressively poorer.
+As the cells in and under the retina slowly die, vision becomes progressively poorer.

 Wet Age Related Macular Degeneration

-Wet ARMD occurs when abnormal blood vessels grow underneath, and into the retina, in the area of the macula.
-These blood vessels leak fluid and blood under the retina, and this causes damage to the central vision.
-Unlike Dry ARMD, which develops slowly, Wet ARMD can progress rapidly to the point where vision is severely affected.
+Wet ARMD occurs when abnormal blood vessels grow under and in the retina, in the area of the macula.
+These blood vessels leak fluid and blood under the retina, causing damage to the central vision.

 What causes Age Related Macular Degeneration?

-Several genetic mutations have been identified as risk factors for the development of ARMD, however at present, there are no gene therapies available for treating ARMD.
 Increased age and a family history of ARMD had been identified as significant risk factors for developing ARMD, but unfortunately, neither age, family history nor genetics can be modified.
-The single most important modifiable risk factor for ARMD is smoking and this is yet another reason to quit if you smoke.

 Symptoms of Macular Degeneration?